 Letting Our Imaginations Run Wild in Devrent Valley

-Our first stop in our day in Cappadocia tour was the wonderfully odd Devrent Valley, also known as Imagination Valley.
+Our first stop in our day in the Cappadocia tour was the wonderfully odd Devrent Valley, also known as Imagination Valley.
 This area has some of the highest concentrations of interesting rock formations in all of Cappadocia.
-Years of erosion has created fascinating shapes in the lava rocks which has allowed years worth of visitors thoughts to ponder.
+Years of erosion have created fascinating shapes in the lava rocks which has allowed years’ worth of visitors’ thoughts to ponder.
 We toured the hillside in astonishment.

 So.
 Very.
 Odd.

-Possibly my favorite animal sighting was the puppies roaming the tourist groups for treats.
+Possibly my favourite animal sighting was the puppies roaming the tourist groups for treats.
 Erin briefly became the puppy whisper so I could get this great shot:

 Mustafapaşa the Greek

-We then toured the charming town of Mustafapaşa, a once thriving Greek community in the middle of Turkey.
-Here you will find many remaining signs of Greek life with stone house, churches, and buildings unlike those found in the rest of Cappadocia.
-We strolled the cobble stone streets of this historic town then enjoyed the sunshine in the town square.
+We then toured the charming town of Mustafapaşa, a once-thriving Greek community in the middle of Turkey.
+Here you will find many remaining signs of Greek life with a stone houses, churches, and buildings unlike those found in the rest of Cappadocia.
+We strolled the cobblestone streets of this historic town then enjoyed the sunshine in the town square.
 We fit right in with the old Turkish men chatting on park benches and sipping on apple tea.

 Get a Load of These Beauties

 Possibly the most recognized site in all of Cappadocia is the Three Beauties of Ürgüp.
 These unique Fairy Chimney rock formations have probably been photographed a million times, and with good reason.
-The scene from this look out is spectacular.
+The scene from this lookout is so spectacular, it’s a must-add to any photobook.
 There you are presented with three bizarre rock towers along a red rock valley and Mt.
 Erciyes in the distance as your backdrop.
 The view was so good I asked our tour guide to play model for the Timbuk2 Snoop Camera Messenger Bag I was given by Timbuk2 to photograph around the world.

 Getting Testi at Lunch